WICG/scroll-to-text-fragment/README.md

 Simon St. Laurent and Eric Meyer [proposed](http://simonstl.com/articles/cssFragID.html) using CSS Selectors as fragment identifiers (last updated in 2012).
 Their proposal differs only in syntax used: St. Laurent and Meyer proposed specifying the CSS selector using a ```#css(...)``` syntax, for example ```#css(.myclass)```.
 This syntax is based on the XML Pointer Language (XPointer) Framework, an "extensible system for XML addressing" ... "intended to be used as a basis for fragment identifiers".
 XPointer does not appear to be supported by commonly used browsers, so we have elected to not depend on it in this proposal.

 [Shaun Inman](https://shauninman.com/archive/2011/07/25/cssfrag) and others later implemented browser extensions using this #css() syntax for Firefox, Safari, Chrome, and Opera, which shows that it is possible to implement this feature across a variety of browsers.

+The [Open Annotation Community Group](https://www.w3.org/community/openannotation/) aims to allow annotating arbitrary content.
+Our work has been informed specifically be prior efforts at selecting arbitrary textual content for an annotation.

 Scroll Anchoring